misterclayt0n/lazaro/docs/REFACTOR.md

 - db export [file] -> exports to a simple file output
 - db import <dump.toml> -> This syncs the current db with the provided dump.toml, and if no dump.toml is provided, it creates a new database for you

+## General stuff
-Config file: change aliases
+- Config file: change aliases
-Sync: something easy to sync with github
+- Sync: something easy to sync with github
+- Data science: progression on exercises (strength)
+- Show session should grab the last occurrence of an exercise, currently it shows First time if I skipped a given ex.
+- Start program should look for an ID for the program name and session. see task warrior for reference.
+- On the note above, all things should probably work with structured data.
+- Release with cargo install or pkg for easy setup.